aman-atg/react-product-card/README.md

 - So this can be (i hope) mostly auto generated using cli-tools

 * NEED A FRONT PAGE AS DOCUMENTATION + PRESENTATION FOR THIS BP

+- CURRENT TASKS

+* A way to create similar redux structure using cli